paulcpk/frontend-framework-comparison/README.md

 ## Ranking

 My personal ranking:
-1. Sapper (Clearly best developer experience and performance)
+1. Nuxt.js (Easy to use, performant and lots of packages/plugins)
-2. Nuxt.js (Easy to use, performant and lots of packages/plugins)
+2. Sapper (Clearly best developer experience and performance, but still a bit immature)
 3. Gatsby (Very powerful, albeit somewhat complicated)
 4. Next.js (Can be used productively, but disadvantages compared with the other contenders)